 Dr. Joti Samra, R.Psych.
 (Lead Researcher) pursues a full spectrum of research, consulting, and educational activities in the field of workplace health.
 She is the Lead Developer of Guarding Minds @ Work: A Workplace Guide to Psychological Health and Safety, an innovative online resource for addressing psychosocial threats in the work environment, and is a member of the Technical Committee that developed the National Standard of Canada for Psychological Health and Safety in the Workplace (CSA Z1003/BNQ9700).
 She is also the principal developer of Managing Emotions, a set of online, interactive assessment and training resources that strengthen the emotional intelligence skills of managers.

-Dr. Samra is the Program Lead for the Centre for Psychological Health Sciences at the University of Fredericton (getstarted.ufred.ca), where she has led the development of a suite of online courses and certificates in Psychological Health and Safety in the Workplace, Managing Psychological Health Issues at Work, and Resiliency Skills for Workers.
+Dr. Samra is the Program Lead for the Centre for Psychological Health Sciences at the University of Fredericton (getstarted.ufred.ca File opens in a new window), where she has led the development of a suite of online courses and certificates in Psychological Health and Safety in the Workplace, Managing Psychological Health Issues at Work, and Resiliency Skills for Workers.

 Ipsos is Canada’s market intelligence leader and the country’s leading provider of public opinion research.
 With operations in eight cities, Ipsos employs more than 600 research professionals and support staff in Canada.
 The company has the biggest network of telephone call centres in Canada, as well as the largest pre-recruited household and on-line panels.
 Ipsos’ Canadian marketing research and public affairs practices are staffed with seasoned research consultants with extensive industry-specific backgrounds, offering the premier suite of research vehicles in Canada – all of which provide clients with actionable and relevant information.
 Ipsos is an Ipsos company, a leading global survey-based market research group.